 Workers’ compensation insurance provides essential coverage for employees who suffer job-related injuries or illnesses.
 It helps pay for medical expenses and replaces lost wages during recovery, ensuring workers get the support they need.
 For employers, it offers financial protection by reducing the risk of lawsuits related to unsafe working conditions.
 In the event of a work-related death, the policy also provides death benefits to the employee’s beneficiaries.

-In Hawaii, carrying workers’ compensation insurance is mandatory, however, you may choose some elements of the policy.
+In Hawai’i, carrying workers’ compensation insurance is mandatory, however, you may choose some elements of the policy.

 Qualifying For Workers’ Compensation